Developer Guide

 Fig. 19 - Class diagram used to model meetings

-to exist when either of its attributes no longer exist.
+We enforce a composition relationship between Meeting and its attribute as we do not want Meeting to exist when either of its attributes no longer exist.

-s are deleted as well.
-Similarly, we also enforce that all Meeting
+With that, whenever a Person is deleted, all associated Meetings are deleted as well.
+Similarly, we also enforce that all Meetings must be associated with a non-empty Message.

 4.2.5.
 Design consideration: